-The Kendall Science Fellows Program was established in 2008 to honor Nobel Prize winning physicist Henry Kendall, co-founder of UCS and long-time chair of our board.
-Kendall was known for his unique ability to shake up the status quo and catalyze new thinking, and UCS looks to Kendall Fellows to do the same.
+Kendall Science Fellowships were initiated in 2008 to honor Nobel Prize winning physicist Henry Kendall, co-founder of UCS and long-time chair of our board.
+Kendall was known for his unique ability to shake up the status quo and catalyze new thinking, and UCS looks to Kendall Fellows to do the same across our issue areas.

 Regina R. Clewlow, Kendall Science Fellow in Clean Vehicles, worked with UCS’s Clean Vehicles Program from spring 2012 through summer 2012.
 Her work examined demand for high-speed rail and air transportation systems, their environmental impacts, and their performance under climate policies.

 Dr. Jalonne White-Newsome, Kendall Science Fellow in Climate Change and Public Health, worked with UCS’s Climate and Energy Program from August 2011 - August 2013.
 She worked on the public health impacts and costs of extreme heat in several US cities to inform future adaptation plans in a changing climate.

 Dr. Jeremy Richardson, Kendall Science Fellow in Clean Energy Innovation, worked with UCS from January 2012 through August 2013.
 He worked on the fundamental cultural and economic drivers of coal production in West Virginia.
 He is currently a senior energy analyst in the UCS Climate and Energy Program.
 See Dr. Richardson's bio.